Building a Garage Storage Wall

 Before Joe’s garage organization project

 Think about how you’d like to identify the contents of each storage bin.
 Some people use adhesive labels or write with markers directly on the bins.
 The best system lets you make changes easily.
 We like the adhesive storage pouches that come with cardboard inserts (or you can just use index cards).
 Changing the label is as easy as slipping a new card into the pouch.
+Next, check out 19 more cheap garage storage projects you can DIY.

-Photo 1: Mark the frame parts for quick assembly
+Mark the frame parts for quick assembly

-Photo 2: Assemble the frames
+Assemble the frames

 Working on top of a sheet of plywood helps keep each frame squared up.
 Use the edges of the plywood to line up and adjust things as you screw the frame together.
 It also really helps to pick the straightest lumber possible when you're shopping.